Tips on how to get divorced if Christmas was the final straw

 Don’t call a lawyer

-Lawyers operate in our adversarial judicial system and this means they can only represent one of you.
-Lawyers are duty bound to promote your interests above those of your partner… this rarely ends amicably as there is a winner and a loser.
+Lawyers operate in our adversarial judicial system, and this means they can only represent one of you.
+Lawyers are duty-bound to promote your interests above those of your partner.
+This rarely ends amicably as there is only one winner.
 Speaking to a lawyer can, therefore, create conflict and this can be costly…

 Do some basic research

-There is lots of information about how to get divorced but it can be hard to know which websites you can trust.
-You can find everything you need to know about separating and getting divorced on the amicable webpages.
-We write blogs in plain English and we cover topics to help you through each part of your divorce.
+There is lots of information about how to get divorced, but it can be hard to know which websites you can trust.
+You can find everything you need to know about separating and getting divorced on the amicable website.
+We write blogs in plain English, and we cover topics to help you through each part of your divorce.
 Start with divorce basics, our guide to how to get divorced.

 Don’t let costs get out of hand

 It can cost an awful lot of money to divorce, especially if you have shared finances or children.
 The average spend on legal fees in the UK is £8,000.
-Doing things acrimoniously adds huge expense. amicable offers a fixed-price full divorce service for £1500 per person.
+Doing things acrimoniously adds huge expense. amicable offers a fixed cost which you can spread over three to six months.
 This is half the cost of a typical mediation and less than a third of the cost of going to a lawyer.
-We also offer emotional support and guidance around how to do the best for your kids as part of the package.
+We also offer emotional support and guidance around how to do the best for your kids.

 Find a way to divorce that’s right for you and your family

-Chances are you will be able to fill in and file your own divorce paperwork directly with the court if you have no shared finances and no children, Couples with finances to split or children look at alternative ways of divorcing such as mediation.
+Chances are you’ll be able to fill in and file your own divorce paperwork directly with the court if you have no shared finances and no children.
+Couples with finances to split or child arrangements to make can also look at alternative ways of divorcing such as mediation.
 However, mediation can end with no agreement.
-A better alternative may be arbitration. amicable offers fixed-price arbitration for £1250 per person – ten times cheaper than going to court and months faster.
-You can find out more about arbitration here.

 Master your emotional journey

 Emotions make the complicated process of divorce and separation more difficult.
-Our expert divorce coaches are always on hand to coach you through tricky decisions that may leave you feeling sad or frustrated.
+Our Divorce Specialists are always on hand to guide you through the tricky decisions that may leave you feeling sad or frustrated.
 Mastering your emotions is a crucial skill and leaves you much better placed to co-parent successfully.

 And finally…